Transfer Pak: Cancelled support

+Plans to use the Transfer Pak in Pokémon Snap were abandoned due to the Game Boy Camera's lower image quality (below).

-Some games were intended to include Transfer Pak features, only to remove them prior to release.
-During development of Pokémon Snap (1999), Satoru Iwata experimented with transferring photos to the Game Boy Camera so that they could be printed using the Game Boy Printer; however, the development team found the printer's output quality to be insufficient, and the feature was abandoned in favor of printing stickers through specialized stations at specific retailers.
+Some games were intended to include Transfer Pak features, only for them to be removed prior to release, which contributed to the low number of compatible games.
+During the development of Pokémon Snap (1999), Satoru Iwata experimented with transferring photos to the Game Boy Camera so that they could be printed using the Game Boy Printer; however, the development team found the quality of the resulting image to be insufficient, and the feature was abandoned in favor of printing stickers through print stations at specific retailers.
 The GBC version of The World Is Not Enough (2000) was initially reported to feature Transfer Pak connectivity with its N64 counterpart, allowing players to strengthen their characters in the N64 game's multiplayer mode, but this was dropped before release.
-WWF No Mercy (2000) was meant to use the Transfer Pak to import points earned in its GBC counterpart, which could be spent on rewards in the N64 game's "SmackDown Mall".
+WWF No Mercy (2000) was meant to use the Transfer Pak to import points earned in its GBC counterpart, allowing them to be spent on rewards in the N64 game's "SmackDown Mall".
 However, this feature was removed following the cancellation of the GBC version.

-Other games with planned Transfer Pak support went unreleased in any form.
+Other games with planned Transfer Pak support were never released in any form.
 One of these was Cabbage, a 64DD breeding simulator game, which would have featured the Transfer Pak as a major gameplay component.
-The game was planned to allow players to transfer their pet to the Game Boy and continue to nurture it throughout the day.
+The game was planned to let players transfer their virtual pet to the Game Boy and continue nurturing it throughout the day.
 Another unreleased game was 64 Wars, a planned N64 entry in Nintendo's Wars series of strategy video games.
-The game would have featured connectivity with Game Boy Wars 2 (1998), allowing players to transfer their in-progress battle and continue playing it on the Game Boy.
+The unreleased entry was intended to feature the same battle maps as Game Boy Wars 2 (1998), and would have allowed players to transfer their progress between the two games.